IllinoisLegalAidOnline/ilao8_docs/migration_legal_content_types.rst

 * Creation of a checkbox field of taxonomy terms for a taxonomy called "Content QA" that contains the steps in a content QA process.
 This field is only visible to users with the staff or intern role
 * Creation of a checkbox field of taxonomy terms for a taxonomy called "Substantive review" that contains the steps in a legal accuracy review.
 This field is only visible to SMEs, staff and interns.
 * An unpublish reason field.
 This is select list of reasons why content is being unpublished.
+(Built into Drupal 7 version)
 * Integration of Readable.io API into WYSIWYG
-* See also changes in Substantive Update
+* CKeditor spell check on by default
+* Relabel current last substantive update date field to “Last expert review” to preserve the most common usage of the field as it currently exists.
+* Remove the substantive update yes/no field and display the date field instead (which is currently hidden from staff)
+* Add a new field for “Last revision” to indicate when the content has been substantively revised in any way.
+* Make both date fields editable by staff users rather than a yes/no.  Defaults to the current date but can be changed
-* Removal of most workbench moderation states except Draft -> Ready to Review -> Publish.
+* Remove  most workbench moderation states except Draft -> Ready to Review -> Publish.
 Ready to review state is only needed for non-staff edits.
 [Andrew & Arlene:  Please weigh in on review of intern edits]